-The boots also are designed with a tilt forwards to force your ankles to bend, you should feel your shins resting on the padded front of the inner liners.
-The feeling is like if you are leaning on something solid with your shins.
+The boots also are designed with a tilt forward to force your ankles to bend, you should feel your shins resting on the padded front of the inner liners.
+The feeling is as if you are leaning on something solid with your shins.

-If your weight is too far back, the front of the skis will not be pushing into the snow, resulting in a slow and late start of your turns, meaning lost of control.
+If your weight is too far back, the front of the skis will not be pushing into the snow, resulting in a slow and late start of your turns, meaning loss of control.

 2. Keep a relaxed intermediate position

-Keep the three main joints of you lower body half bend, that means your ankles, knees and hips in an intermediate position, and keep the muscles holding this joints in a semi relaxed state, not too tens, not too weak.
-This is going to give a more adaptable stance, making it easier for you to keep your balance.
+Keep the three main joints of your lower body half bent, which means your ankles, knees and hips in an intermediate position, and keep the muscles holding these joints in a semi-relaxed state, not too tens, not too weak.
+This is going to give you a more adaptable stance, making it easier for you to keep your balance.

-You have to think as this three joints are your suspensions, the better they work, the easier is going to be for you to absorbe all the vibrations and bumps, and stop them from affecting your balance.
+You have to think as these three joints are your suspensions, the better they work, the easier is going to be for you to absorb all the vibrations and bumps, and stop them from affecting your balance.

-The hardest part for all skiers is to keep their ankles relax.
-People tends to think the knees are the most important joint, but the secret resides on the ankles.
-When we are skiing, the joints closer to the skis are the ankles, there is where we start feeling all the sensations that the contact between the skis and the snow transmit to our body, and where all our body actions and commands end up to be transmitted to our skis.
-Skiers tend to tens them up on the hope of having more control over their movement, but too much muscular tensions means loosing our first line of suspension, also reduces our sensitivity and our ability to regulate our pressure over the skis and snow.
+The hardest part for all skiers is to keep their ankles relaxed.
+People tend to think the knees are the most important joint, but the secret resides in the ankles.
+When we are skiing, the joints closer to the skis are the ankles, there is where we start feeling all the sensations that the contact between the skis and the snow transmits to our body, and where all our body actions and commands end up being transmitted to our skis.
+Skiers tend to tens them up in the hope of having more control over their movement, but too much muscular tension means losing our first line of suspension, which also reduces our sensitivity and our ability to regulate our pressure over the skis and snow.

 3. Even up the weight distribution between your feet